guilhermemg/guilhermemg/README.md

 - Exploring advanced use cases of Large Language Models (LLMs) with LangChain and ReAct.
 - Experimenting with AI applications in emotional intelligence.
 - Aiming to contribute to open-source projects in MLOps and biometrics.

 ---
+## 🎤 Speaking & Community
+- Speaker at 5th Meetup of Paraiba's AI Community (2024)
+- MLOps in Practice Workshop at Vsoft (2022)
+- Active contributor to open-source projects

+---
 ## 🎉 Fun Facts